Amares101600/Project2/README.md

 learned that I can add -A to git add to add all the files to the git

-Github didn't like the use of LF and replaced it with CRLF in the .sh files however
+Github didn't like the use of LF and replaced it with CRLF in the .sh files

+10/4/2020

+fixed backup, actually backs up to a tar file